fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 ## Question Answering

 The first task OpenAI analyses in the paper is question answering.
-In this test, GPT-3 either gets a question, or context followed a question.
+In this test, GPT-3 either gets a question, or context followed by a question.
 The model should either simply answer the question or choose from several options which one is the most likely to be correct.
-In these tasks, the model can not query any outside information, we simply want to know information that is encoded in the model's 175B parameters.
+In these tasks, the model can not query any outside information, we simply want to know the information that is encoded in the model's 175B parameters.
 In some of these question answering tasks, GPT-3 managed to outperform a fine-tuned SOTA model in both the one-shot and few-shot settings.
 Another interesting point is that some of the SOTA models are Open Domain (vs. Closed Book) which means that they can access websites like Wikipedia.
 The question-answering tasks where GPT-3 couldn't beat the SOTA (e.g. NaturalQS) were tasks that depended mostly on factual knowledge, where open domain models have the advantage.

 Note how the performance in a question answering task increases with the number of parameters.
 This makes sense intuitively, since a larger number of parameters allows for the encoding of more information.